OB-CODE/Tic-Tac-Toe/README.md

 - .at() = a very useful method and far less complex than splice and slice.
 - .gameContainer > div:hover { in CSS: The child combinator (>) is placed between two CSS selectors.
 It matches only those elements matched by the second selector that are the direct children of elements matched by the first.
 - https://color.adobe.com/create/color-wheel Great website for looking at colour values.
+- invoking a function within another is cool and works well.
+But if I invoke a function within a function at the end, say after a for loop - it doesn't work (What's up with that - I will need to research this more).

 ---
 ## :white_check_mark: Cool things I would add if I can keep working on this